scalar-labs/helm-charts/docs/getting-started-scalardb.md

 ## Step 5.
 Start Client container

-In this section, we will create Client container to run sample application of Scalar DB.
+In this section, we will create a Client container to run a sample application of Scalar DB.

-1. Start Client container on the Docker Network `minikube`.
+1. Start the Client container on the Docker Network `minikube`.
    ```console
    $ docker run -d --name scalardb-client --hostname scalardb-client --network minikube --entrypoint sleep ubuntu:20.04 inf
    ```